golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/parallel_processing.md

 !!!
 Prerequisites
 	* Install and run yagna daemon on your machine (see quickstart)
 	* Initialize payment with yagna payment init --sender (Note: payment needs to be initialized after each launch of yagna service run)
-	* Have docker installed adn docker service available
+	* Have Docker installed and docker service available

 We will go through the following steps: